 All the time, people decide that they can’t keep pets, including hamsters.
 If you’re in such a predicament, you might not know what to do.
 Can you release your hamster into the wild?
 We've researched the topic in-depth to help you make the best possible decision for your little furry buddy.

 You should never release a hamster outside.
 Since your hamster is a domesticated animal, it lacks the survival instinct to feed and care for itself.
 It will die.
-You won’t be releasing him into the wild – you’ll be sending the little critter out to a certain death.
+You won't be releasing him into the wild - you'll be sending the little critter out to certain death.

 This may be shocking to hear, but it’s true.
 In this article, we’ll tell you everything you need to know about domesticated versus wild hamsters, including which category your pet falls into.
 If you can no longer care for your hamster, we’ll explain the ways of finding it a new furrever home.

 Reasons You May Want To Release Your Hamster into the Wild